teincsolutions/aostp-dashboard/docs/PACKAGE_DELIVERY_API.md

 ## Notes

-- Delivery IDs are auto-generated and follow the format: `DEL{warehouseCode}-{sequentialNumber}`
+- Pickup IDs are auto-generated and follow the format: `DEL{warehouseCode}-{sequentialNumber}`
-- A package can only have one delivery record (enforced at database level with unique constraint)
+- A package can only have one pickup record (enforced at database level with unique constraint)
+- **Photos must be uploaded separately** using `/api/v1/uploads/packages` endpoint before creating pickup
-- Photos are stored as URLs (presumed to be uploaded to S3 or similar)
+- Photos are stored in S3 and only the URLs are saved in the pickup record
-- The `quantity` field represents the package quantity being delivered
+- **Quantity is required** and must be at least 1
-- Package status is automatically updated to `RELEASED` when delivery is created
+- Package status is automatically updated to `RELEASED` when pickup is created
-- Delivery is package-level, not item-level (one delivery per package)
+- Pickup is package-level, not item-level (one pickup per package)
+- Maximum 3 photos can be uploaded per batch using the uploads endpoint
+- **Multiple invoices are supported** as long as they all belong to the same customer
+- All pickups for multiple invoices are created in a single database transaction for data consistency
+- If any package fails validation, the entire transaction is rolled back (all-or-nothing)
+- Each package gets its own unique pickup ID and notification
+- **Tracking codes are optional** - if omitted, all packages from the specified invoices will be picked up